Why Study Korean?

 Korean Language Program Activities

-Every month, the Korean Language Program hosts an event designed to help students deepen their experience of the Korean language, culture, and society in a participatory setting.
-The events include a game night, a singing contest, and a cookout.
+Hosted by KLP faculty and student staff, language tables help students deepen their experience of the Korean language, culture, and society in a participatory setting.
+The events include a game night, a singing contest, and an impromptu skit.

 Nam Essay Contest